How to Write the Perfect Job Application Email

 Application for Senior Mechanical Engineer - Jane Doe

 Keep it straightforward, professional, and keyword-rich.
-Many recruiters, filter applications by job title especially when dealing with multiple roles.
+Many recruiters and HR Managers, filter applications and their inbox by job title especially when dealing with multiple roles.

 What to Write in the Email Body When Sending Your CV